 There are no compulsory vaccinations required for entry to Kenya unless you are arriving from an area infected with Yellow Fever, in which case a Certificate of Inoculation against Yellow Fever is required from travellers older than one year.
 Visitors coming from other countries in Africa where Yellow Fever may occur, including Tanzania and Zanzibar, require a Yellow Fever certificate.
+Some countries, including Australia, Bahrain, China, Dubai, India, Indonesia, Malaysia, Mauritius, Oman, Seychelles, Singapore, Tanzania and Thailand, require arriving visitors from East Africa to have a Yellow Fever vaccination certificate.

 The other recommended vaccinations are Typhoid, Hepatitis and Polio, and anti-malarial medication is essential.
 Anti-malarial drugs should be taken prior to arrival and should be continued for 4 weeks after leaving Kenya.
 It is also advisable to try and avoid mosquito bites by using repellent and by wearing suitable cover-up clothes in the evening.